Written by Dr. Eric Perry

 “He who has eyes to see and ears to hear may convince himself that no mortal can keep a secret.
 If his lips are silent, he chatters with his fingertips; betrayal oozes out of him at every pore.” ~Sigmund Freud

-This is not meant to be an all inclusive list.
-Every individual may have their own unique way of exhibiting lying behavior, but here are some general examples of behaviors that research suggest may be indicative of lying or deception:
+This is not meant to be an all-inclusive list.
+Every individual may have their own unique way of exhibiting lying behavior, but here are some general examples of behaviors that researchers suggest may be indicative of lying or deception:

 When asked a question, the person may simply refuse to answer.
 They will choose to remain silent, unable to formulate an alternative truth.